The questions Mark Zuckerberg didn't answer for European Parliament

 The last question was a zinger.
 Zuckerberg's face remained blank as Verhofstadt asked it, and the CEO didn't appear to take notes as he had during the other questions.

-"You have to ask yourself, well, how you will be remembered," Verhofstadt said, and added, "As one of the treat internet giants, together with Steve Jobs [and] Bill Gates, who have enriched the world and our societies?
-Or on the other hand, in fact, the genius who created a digital monster that is destroying our democracies, and our societies?"
+"You have to ask yourself how you will be remembered," Verhofstadt said.
+"As one of the great internet giants, together with Steve Jobs [and] Bill Gates, who have enriched the world and our societies?
+Or, on the other hand, [as] the genius who created a digital monster that is destroying our democracies and our societies?"

-Zuck at the EU: Our main story about Zuckerberg's testimony before the EU Parliament.
+Zuck at the EU: Our main story about Facebook CEO Mark Zuckerberg's testimony before the EU Parliament.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.